Strathpine Intellectual Property Lawyers

 Copyright protection grants exclusive ownership, copying, and licensing rights to creative work.
 A copyright is a way of protecting original intellectual property with literary, dramatic, musical, or artistic value.
 Sound recordings, films, radio broadcasts, television programs, and published editions of works may also be included.

 Unlike trademark protections, Copyright protection is applied automatically and falls under the Copyright Act of 1968.
 Copyright law will vary by the nature of the work being protected.
 Rather than protecting ideas, Copyright instead protects the expression of ideas.

-However, there are some exclusions to copyright law, such as: ideas, facts, processes, systems or compilations, works that have not yet taken a tangible form, and short titles, names, taglines, and/or icons.
-Protection under the Copyright Act of 1968 will be lost if a copyright is used for a commercial or industrial purpose.
+However, there are some exclusions to copyright law, such as ideas, facts, processes, systems or compilations, works that have not yet taken a tangible form, and short titles, names, taglines, and/or icons.
+Protection under the Copyright Act of 1968 will be lost if copyright is used for commercial or industrial purpose.

 Length of Copyright Protection

 Once properly filed and depending upon the nature of the work, copyright generally lasts seventy years after the author’s death or the first publication after the author’s death.

 Patent law covers devices, substances, methods, or processes that involve human intervention and are new, inventive, and useful.
 Before a patent can be formally registered, it must undergo a rigorous application process conducted under the Patents Act of 1990.
 When properly registered, patents protect the patent owner’s rights to exclusively commercially exploit their registered invention during the life of the patent.